ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 {{Fig-ICMPv6-down}} illustrates this behavior. {{rfc4443}} states that the "ICMPv6 error message MUST include as much of the IPv6 offending (invoking) packet ... as possible".
-In order to comply with this requirement, if there is enough information in the incoming ICMPv6 message for the core SCHC C/D to identify the rule that has been used to uncompress the erroneous IPv6 packet, this Rule Id MUST be sent in the compressed ICMPv6 message to the Device.
+In order to comply with this requirement, if there is enough information in the incoming ICMPv6 message for the core SCHC C/D to identify the rule that has been used to uncompress the erroneous IPv6 packet, this Rule Id must be sent in the compressed ICMPv6 message to the Device.

-A SCHC rule is defined to compress the ICMPv6 header itself.
+A SCHC rule is defined to compress the ICMPv6 header itself (see section xxx).

 ## Ping